FeepingCreature/feepingcreature.github.com/handling.md

 Second.
 My code may look like C, but since it's ported from a decidedly not-C language and I didn't actually test it to see if it compiles, you should treat it like pseudocode.
 Caveat lexor. (look ma I'm classy)

+Third, a warning.
+For me, in almost every case of segfaults, they arise due to a null pointer dereference.
+These are basically harmless.
+However, the remaining cases tend to be _really really destructive_ things like buffer overflows, that can end up corrupting memory basically at random.
+**When you attempt to recover from segfaults, you are playing with fire**.
+That said, moving on ..

 ## the problem